©Joseph R. Tomelleri

-Since 2007, the Western Native Trout Initiative has provided $343,725 in funding to 6 projects in Arizona and New Mexico to benefit Gila Trout conservation.
+Between 2007 and 2018, the Western Native Trout Initiative has provided $476,875 in funding to 10 projects in Arizona and New Mexico to benefit Gila Trout conservation.
 Projects have ranged from barrier construction/restoration to keep non-native trout out of conservation waters, habitat assessment after catastrophic wildfires, and public outreach and education.

 Read more about Arizona Game and Fish Department’s Gila Trout conservation work and angling.

 Read more about New Mexico Game and Fish Department’s Gila Trout recovery and angling.